umple/umple.orion/README.md

 **Windows developers**: run `C:\path\to\mvn.cmd clean package` to build the server.
 For more information about running Maven on Windows, check [Apache's documentation](https://maven.apache.org/guides/getting-started/windows-prerequisites.html).

-Sometimes Maven acts up with Windows so if you are not developing the umple.orion project, you can download a (possibly outdated) version of the server [here](https://drive.google.com/open?id=0ByO4l0WBF7WAblgwaEhibE1kZ3c) and place it in `umple.orion/umple-orion-server/target/umple-orion-server-jar-with-dependencies.jar`.
+**Non-developers**: You can download a (possibly outdated) version of the server [here](https://drive.google.com/open?id=0ByO4l0WBF7WAblgwaEhibE1kZ3c) and place it in `umple.orion/umple-orion-server/target/umple-orion-server-jar-with-dependencies.jar` instead of building from source.

 ## 2. Docker Setup